 DIY Flower Pot Bird-Feeder

-This makes a great project for DIY enthusiasts looking to spice up their garden with a homemade bird feeder well, it becomes much easier to make a DIY Flower Pot Bird-Feeder when you have the guideline with the picture.
-All you need is a pot and its saucer plus a hook, but you can hang any baskets, bottles, or planters around.
+This does a great project for DIY enthusiasts looking to spice up their garden with a homemade bird feeder well, it becomes much easier to make a DIY Flower Pot Bird-Feeder when you have the guideline with the picture.
+All you need is a pot, its saucer, and a hook, but you can hang any baskets, bottles, or planters around.
 Place food, seed, and water in a different location.
 Make this DIY bird feeder to save money, have fun and enjoy the beauty of bird watching.

 Upcycled Bird Feeder